• Home

 Access roads & location

-Tofana di Mezzo is the highest in the group of three Tofana peaks that raise above Cortina d’Ampezzo on the west side.
+Tofana di Mezzo is the highest peak in the group of three Tofana peaks that rise above Cortina d’Ampezzo on the west side.
 This is the only peak in the group with a cable lift system, so many people use it to get directly from the city to the top.
 As you can imagine, this makes the summit a rather crowded place.

 From Tofana di Dentro to Forcella Tofana